rust-lang/rust-by-example/src/trait/drop.md

 }

 // When TempFile is dropped:
 // 1.
-First, our drop implementation will remove the file's name from the filesystem.
+First, our custom drop implementation runs.
+The file is still open at this point,
+//    but we can remove it from the filesystem by path.
 // 2.
+Then, after our drop returns, Rust automatically drops each field,
-Then, File's drop will close the file, removing its underlying content from the disk. impl Drop for TempFile {
+//    so File's drop runs and closes the file handle. impl Drop for TempFile {
     fn drop(&mut self) {
-        if let Err(e) = std::fs::remove_file(&self.path) {
+        // Note: the File is still open here — field destructors run after this method. if let Err(e) = std::fs::remove_file(&self.path) {
             eprintln!("Failed to remove temporary file: {}", e);
         }
         println!("> Dropped temporary file: {:?}", self.path);
-        // File's drop is implicitly called here because it is a field of this struct.
+        // After this method returns, Rust will drop each field (including `file`),
+        // which closes the underlying file handle.
     }
 }